 And below are some videos I made earlier…

 Here’s a video to promote the forthcoming book of 17th-century Scottish music:

 Here is an unusual piece for scordatura mandolin – a mandolin with an altered tuning, in this case: eg dd aa c#e, by Marlo Strauss.
 It’s a technical study for the Glide Stroke – the right-hand goes down, down, down, up:

 One of the greatest of all Embergher endorsees was Silvio Ranieri, who published at least four volumes of a mandolin Method in the early 20th century.
 His school relies heavily on the tremolo technique.
 Here’s an attempt at his Study 26, Volume I. I am using a mandolin by the de Meglio company, loaned to me at the time by Andrew Burnside.

 James Oswald published 18 Divertimentis for two Guitars or Mandelins in 1759, though we are not 100% sure what mandolin he had in mind.
 I recorded a CD of his 12 Divertimentis For The Guittar, and John Goodin arranged them for solo mandolin.
 See publication on the Mel Bay website.
 Here’s number six of twelve:

 The afore-mentioned Andrew Burnside also loaned me a Wappen mandolin, probably by Herwig, mid 20th-century Germany.
 I made a quick video, but found the instrument very hard to play fluently.
-The action was high, and the strings high tension.
+The action was very high, and the strings very high in tension.
 It is tuned an octave below a regular mandolin: